Rick and I went through a terrible ordeal almost exactly 2 years ago to date.

 He told me we may be charged extra because they had to go through the dining room.

 I made it clear that we were not paying extra.

 By this time, I was extremely annoyed.

-Then, I begin to slowly realize that the holes for our sink and cook top were not pre-cut in the granite pieces.
+Then, I began to slowly realize that the holes for our sink/cook top were not pre-cut in the granite pieces.

-Next, I noticed them bring a saw into the kitchen.
+Next, I noticed them bring an electric saw into the kitchen.

 So I asked, “Isn’t this going to be a little dusty?”

 His exact response, “Ohhhh, it will be fine, just cover a few things up.”

 I became very concerned, but hey, I’m getting my granite today-this guy is a professional.